mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

  - simple loops whose only job is to append to a `list` can often be replaced with list comprehensions.

-This Pydon't was also summarised in [a free cheatsheet][gumroad-cheatsheet] and this is just a small part of what I cover in my book “[Comprehending Comprehensions][comps-book]”, which covers advanced list comprehensions, set and dictionary comprehensions, generator expressions, and has over 250 exercises with solutions.
+This Pydon't was also summarised in [a free cheatsheet][gumroad-cheatsheet], and this is just a small part of what I cover in my book “[Comprehending Comprehensions][comps-book]”, which covers advanced list comprehensions, set and dictionary comprehensions, generator expressions, and has over 250 exercises with solutions.

 <!-- v -->
 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.